isomerpages/pmo-nccs/media/speeches/_posts/2017-11-08-keynote-address-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-young-ntuc-green-jobs-symposium-and-networking-2017-8-november-2017.md

 ---
 layout: post
-title: Keynote Address by Masagos Zulkifli, Minister for the Environment and Water Resources at the Young NTUC Green Jobs Symposium and Networking 2017, 8 November 2017
+title: Keynote Address by Minister for the Environment and Water Resources Masagos Zulkifli at the Young NTUC Green Jobs Symposium and Networking 2017
 subtitle: 8 Nov 2017
 permalink: /media/speeches/keynote-address-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-young-ntuc-green-jobs-symposium-and-networking-2017-8-november-2017
 ---
-### KEYNOTE ADDRESS BY MASAGOS ZULKIFLI, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES AT THE YOUNG NTUC GREEN JOBS SYMPOSIUM AND NETWORKING 2017, 8 NOVEMBER 2017

 Mr Desmond Choo,
 Executive Secretary of Young NTUC and MP of Tampines GRC